srhmm/causalchange/README.md

 ## CausalChange
-*Causal Discovery under Changes in Distribution*: Implementations of the main algorithms included in the thesis.
+Implementations of the main algorithms included in the thesis *Causal Discovery under Changes in Distribution*, (2025).

 ### Setup
 The following sets up a conda environment and a jupyter kernel (```Python (cc)```) that can be used to run the jupyter notebooks.